cslant/telegram-git-notifier-docs/usage/all_commands.md

 title: All commands available for the Telegram Git Notifier
 description: All commands available for the Telegram Git Notifier bot.
 Use the commands to manage notifications from GitHub and GitLab.
 Get the list of all commands available in the bot.
 keywords: ['telegram', 'git', 'notifier', 'telegram bot', 'all commands', 'all commands available', 'all commands for bot']
-tags: ['Notifier', 'All commands', 'All commands available', 'Usage']
+tags: ['Notifier', 'All commands', 'All commands available', 'Usage', 'Commands', 'Telegram Git Notifier Commands']
 ---

 # 🗒 All commands available